MicrosoftDocs/entra-docs/docs/identity/app-provisioning/customize-application-attributes.md

   - **Things to consider**

     - All roles are provisioned as primary = false.
-    - When integrating applications using SCIM roles, the `id` attribute is not always required, as you can rely on the `value` attribute instead.
-If the `value` attribute contains the name or identifier of the role, in some cases you can use it to uniquely identify the role.
-However, relying solely on the `value` attribute may not be sufficient; for example, if there are multiple roles with the same name or identifier.
-In these cases, it may be necessary to use the `id` attribute to uniquely identify the role.
+    - When integrating applications using SCIM roles, the `id` attribute is not always required, as for certain cases you can use the `value` attribute instead.
+For example, if the `value` attribute contains the name or identifier for the role, you can use it to provision the role.
+However, relying solely on the `value` attribute may not always be sufficient; for example, if there are multiple roles with the same name or identifier.
+In certain cases, it may be necessary to use the `id` attribute to properly provision the role.

     **Limitations**